 Long journey with Linux

-Although the father of Linux, Linus Benedict Torvalds, uses Fedora, I still do not have a reason to leave Slackware.
+Although the father of Linux, Linus Benedict Torvalds (Linux Torvalds, Finnish computer scientist—born at Finland, lives in the US), uses Fedora for years, I still do not have a reason to leave Slackware.
 Patrick Volkerding (PV) built Slackware in his simply awesome paradigm that brought to you by a Linux distro with its traditionally standardization concept.
 Since 1993, when Ian Murdoc still loving his Debian, PV never change mostly things in Slackware till today, from installation procedures to upgrading the system session.
 For stable to current versions, PV maintains all stuffs more than other distros that bring LTS (long-term-service) concept.
 On Slackware, we learned knowing the Linux-based system deeply.
 Thank you, PV.

-The seniors in Indonesian Slackware community, like Mr. Willy Sudiarto Rahardjo, Mr. Widya Walesa, other seniors, and other Slackware users, are awesome.
+The seniors in Indonesian Slackware community, like Mr. Willy Sudiarto Rahardjo (SlackBlogs), Mr. Widya Walesa, other seniors, and other Slackware users, are awesome.
 Likes Slackware communities around the world, the community is amazing.

 The simplicity of BSDs

 A couple years ago, there are BSD communities in Indonesian: id-openbsd and id-freebsd (at Yahoo! mailing lists).
 I never forget the seniors, like Mr. Jim Geovedi and others from; they teach me how to fish in many great ways.
 FreeBSD with GNOME is my first desktop, but later the system with KDE is fantastically awesome.
 Not many BSDs that I ever used, but FreeBSD and OpenBSD are always best on my computer.
-For many reasons, I suggest everyone whoever want to use the most secure open-source operating-system called OpenBSD.
+For many reasons, I suggest everyone whoever want to use the most secure open-source operating-system called OpenBSD—the core development team lead by Theo de Raadt.

 The journey of my open-source experience is not stopping there.
 I felt in good sense when using KDE as the desktop environment on any kind of BSD/Linux systems.
 More than a decade, I use KDE.
 Many desktops offered in the open-source world, like GNOME, XFCE, and some more.